Friday, February 25, 2011

 Philadelphia Bullying Victim on "The View"

-For the background story and video footage of the incident, please click the link below.
-(The story begins at 21:39) This story is shocking and the truth is, these incidents are far too common.
+For the background story and video footage of the incident, please watch above.
+This story is shocking and the truth is, these incidents are far too common.
 Some victims, like Phoebe Prince, do not live to tell the story.
 Kudos to "The View" for telling this family's story.

 Black History Month: Inspirational quotes by Carter G. Woodson, Maya Angelou, and Arthur Ashe